NikitaKosolapov/DelegateNotificationCenter/README.md

 #### Manually

-Just copy MulticastDelegate.swift to your project
+Just copy MulticastDelegate.swift to your project and follow the steps above

 ```
 public class MulticastDelegate<T> {